deepcloudlabs/ain3005-2025.20026/README.md

-# AIN3005: Advanced Python Programming
+# AIN-3005: Advanced Python Programming

+These projects are created as part of the following training: AIN-3005 "Advanced Python Programming"